 The celebrations are strategically scheduled for the weekend culminating with the first Sunday in December, which marks the passage of hurricane season, to strengthen our “farm to table” approach to dining thus supporting local farmers and promote a celebration that will not disrupt school calendars or impose economic loss for businesses.

 While we welcome your financial contribution, we encourage you to participate in Cayman Thanksgiving by:

 - Holding a Customer Appreciation Tasting Day of Caymanian delicacies

 - Have a cooking competition in your office of traditional Caymanian foods

 - Participating in “Charity Begins @ Home” community service activities by encouraging staff and clients to contribute to the collection of unused hurricane supplies for donation to the less fortunate or participating in other random acts of kindness during the weekend celebrations

-- Attending the Mini-Agricultural Show & Family Fun Day to support local farmers
+- Going out to the Farmer’s Markets to support local farmers

 - Inviting staff and their families to attend a worship service

 - Encouraging Caymanians to invite non-Caymanians into their homes on Thanksgiving Sunday to partake in a traditional Caymanian meal, thus embracing all cultures in an inclusive setting.